AntTheLimey/pgedge-docs/docs/cloud/cluster/resource_tag.md

 !!! note

-    The `Key` for each resource tag must be unique for each selected cluster.
+    The `Key` for each resource tag must be unique among the keys for the selected cluster.

 To modify the resource tags associated with a cluster, select the `Edit tags` label in the cluster header.